-A continuous layer of insulation wraps Passive House buildings like a cozy sweater, keeping them warm in the winter and cool in the summer.
+A continuous layer of insulation wraps Passive House buildings, keeping them warm in the winter and cool in the summer.
 Passive House designers also harness this insulative layer to prevent condensation inside the building and its assemblies.

-Moisture: We position insulation to keep vapor-constricting layers in building assemblies warm and to avoid dangerous condensation or moisture build-up within.
-The insulation layer also keeps the inside face of exterior walls warm, preventing condensation on interior surfaces of building walls.
+Moisture: We design building assemblies so that their vapor profiles are appropriate for the climate, their drying potential is maximized, and they are protected from any moisture buildup.
+The insulation layer also keeps the inside face of exterior walls warm, preventing condensation on the interior surfaces of those walls during the winter.

 02 • No Thermal Bridges

-Moisture: A thermal bridge will introduce cold into the otherwise warm thermal layer that it penetrates, risking dangerous condensation that can result in rot, corrosion, and mold.
+Moisture: A thermal bridge will increase thermal transmittance through an otherwise insulated layer that it penetrates, risking dangerous condensation that can result in rot, corrosion, and mold.
 Thermal bridge-free design avoids this moisture risk and makes buildings more durable.

-Heat: Thermal bridge-free design is critical to energy efficiency, thermal performance, and comfort.
-Not only do thermal bridges rob energy, they make interior surfaces cold, cause convection-induced drafts, and make occupants chilly.
+Thermal Transfer: Thermal bridge-free design is critical to energy efficiency, thermal performance, and comfort.
+Not only do thermal bridges rob energy, they can also change interior surface temperatures, cause draft-inducing convection, and decrease occupant comfort.

 03 • Airtight

-If insulation is like a cozy sweater, a Passive House building’s airtight layer is like a wind-breaker, stopping chilly air from penetrating that sweater.
+A Passive House building’s airtight layer is like a windbreaker, stopping air from penetrating to the inside.
 Establishing this unbroken air barrier is central to Passive House performance and durability.
 In design, we do the “red pencil test” to check that an air barrier line can be drawn around each cross-section of the building without the pencil ever leaving the paper.
 In the field, this air barrier is built through a combination of sheet membranes, fluid-applied membranes, tapes, and sealants that transition without interruption between components of the building envelope.
 Airtightness is verified with a blower door test, a key measure of performance and construction quality.

-Moisture: Airtight construction protects building assemblies from dangerous moisture intrusion by preventing bulk water from being blown in or airborne vapor from being carried in.
+Moisture: Airtight construction protects building assemblies from dangerous moisture intrusion by preventing bulk water from driving in or airborne vapor from being carried in.

 04 • High Performance Windows + Doors